Frequently asked questions about Tibet, organizing tours, what to know and how to prepare.

 We would be happy to receive the feedback from you, it helps us and other tourists looking for an agency to organize their trip to Tibet.

 Please, share you feedback on TripAdvisor, on our website.
 And spread the word around, recommend Wonders of Tibet to your family, relatives and friends.

 ATM, banks, cash, exchange

-Can I withdraw cash and exchange money from the local banks in Tibet?
+Can I exchange money in banks in Tibet?